-It is likely that the sustainability of higher economic growth will continue to be productivity driven.
-This will be through the enhancement of Total Factor Productivity (TFP) as a technological progress of the nations that combined the three dimensions of sustainable development (economic development, environmental protection, and social sustainable development via human capital development).
-Such enhancement needs to put an emphasis on the quality of the workforce, demand intensity, economic restructuring, capital structure, technical progress and environmental standards.
+Findings - The sustainability of higher economic growth will likely continue to be productivity driven.
+This will be through the enhancement of total factor productivity (TFP) as technological progress in nations that combined the three dimensions of sustainable development (economic development, environmental protection and social sustainable development via human capital development).
+Such an enhancement needs to emphasise the quality of the workforce, demand intensity, economic restructuring, capital structure, technical progress and environmental standards.
 It should be recalled that green productivity through green TFP demonstrates the sustainable development concept of progressing technologically.
-It will ensure the rights of future, as well as current, generations to enjoy better life.
+It will ensure the rights of the future, as well as current, generations for them to enjoy a better life.